 Why make the switch to digital notebooks?
 I wrote earlier that some major advantages of DIGITAL notebooks are that they can be COLORFUL (color photographs, color illustrations, color diagrams, color anything!), PAPERLESS (it’s all in the cloud), and MEDIA RICH (hyperlinks to videos, audio, animations and much more!).
 Here’s the LINK to Part 1 in case you missed it!

 Those are very good reasons to make the switch to DIGITAL notebooks!
 In Part 2, let me explain how I use my Digital Notebooks.
-Also, I am offering a SAMPLER of an Interactive Digital Notebook (keep reading until the end)!
+Also, I am offering a SAMPLER of an Interactive Digital Notebook (offered in part 3).

 Using Digital Notebooks